15 Things To Do In Georgetown That Will Change Your Life Forever

 Beyond its breathtaking sculptures and botanical beauty, Brookgreen Gardens also features a Lowcountry Zoo, where visitors can see native animals like alligators, river otters, red foxes, and bald eagles.
 Families can take a boat tour through the historic rice fields, learning about the region’s plantation past and the enslaved people who worked the land.
 The gardens also host seasonal events, including a magical holiday lights display, making it a must-visit year-round.

-Location: 1931 Brookgreen Drive, Murrells Inlet, SC
+- Address: 1931 Brookgreen Garden Dr, Murrells Inlet, SC 29576 (~25 min drive).

-Hours: Open daily, 9:30 AM – 5 PM
+- Hours: Open daily, 9:30 AM - 5:00 PM (extended hours in summer).

-5. Take a Ghost Tour of Historic Georgetown
+5. Ghost Tour of Historic Georgetown

 If you love a good ghost story, a ghost tour through historic Georgetown is a must-do experience!
 As the third-oldest city in South Carolina, Georgetown has no shortage of haunted tales, eerie legends, and mysterious happenings.
 Many of the town’s centuries-old homes, cemeteries, and waterfront buildings are said to be haunted by spirits from the past, making it one of the most haunted destinations in the Lowcountry.